camunda-consulting/camunda-7-code-examples/order-confirmation-rules/README.md

 Order Confirmation Rules
 ========================

-# Overview

-This is a sample for the [camunda BPM platform](http://camunda.org/) demonstrating integration with [Drools](http://www.jboss.org/drools/).
+This is a sample for the [camunda BPM platform](http://camunda.org/) on [Java EE](http://www.oracle.com/technetwork/java/javaee/overview/index.html) demonstrating integration with [Drools](http://www.jboss.org/drools/).

 # What does it demonstrate?